PaulUithol/Backbone-relational/CONTRIBUTING.md

     - How to setup [ESLint](http://eslint.org/docs/user-guide/integrations)
 2. Your changes are branched off of `master`
 3. You have added a test case for your changes or updated an existing test case
-4. All test cases are passing
+4. All test cases are passing, both with Underscore and Lodash

 # Running Unit Tests
 You can run tests using PhantomJS (headless) or a web browser (Chrome)